 Some of the most common ankle and foot injuries include sprained or strained muscles, cuts, lacerations, and bruising.
 Despite being minor and often easy to recover from, it can mean substantial time away from work.
 Due to the complicated nature of the foot and ankle, more severe injuries can take months or years to recover, or even cause permanent mobility problems.
 Dislocated ankles, broken bones and crush injuries are common severe ankle and foot injuries, with some of the worst accidents resulting in the need for amputation.

 After suffering a lower-body injury, the most important thing to focus on is recovery.
 For many minor injuries, bedrest and/or medication is normally required for the body to heal.
 More serious injuries, especially those that require surgery or casts, can take significantly longer to recover from.
 In these cases, a peaceful and stress-free recovery period can make all the difference to how well and quickly it is that you heal.

 However, while the optimum conditions are essential for a speedy recovery, it is often difficult to focus on healing when you have to worry about finances.
-Rehabilitation after an injury can be a very costly and stressful process, especially whilst also having to deal with your own loss of earnings and those of any family members or friends that have to take care of you.
+Rehabilitation after an injury can be a very costly and stressful process, especially whilst also having to deal with your own loss and those of any family members or friends that have to take care of you.

-By contacting our team of specialist personal injury solicitors after your accident, you can help to put those worries aside and focus solely on your rehabilitation while we worry about the recovery of the expenses that the accident has cost you.
+By contacting our team of specialist injury compensation solicitors after your accident, you can help to put those worries aside and focus solely on your rehabilitation while we worry about the recovery of the expenses that the accident has cost you.
 If the accident wasn’t your fault, then you shouldn’t have to pay for your treatment or miss out on earnings because of it.